azauditor/Blazor.Printing/README.md

 ### Installing

-You can install from NuGet using the following command:
+You can install from [NuGet](https://www.nuget.org/packages/Append.Blazor.Printing.Patched/6.3.1) using the following command:

-`Install-Package Append.Blazor.Printing`
+`Install-Package Append.Blazor.Printing.Patched`

 ### Setup